 It’s worth noting that you do not have to be spiritual or follow any religious practices to expand conscious awareness.
 All you have to do is observe your subconscious mind, know yourself and make small changes to your daily practices to transform bad energy.

-Hindu myths explain the upper worlds are where the gods reside, and the lower realms are where the demons reside.
+Hindu myths explain the Lokas in the upper worlds are where the gods reside, and the lower realms are where the demons reside.
 Don’t take this literally.
 Gods are symbolic of higher states of conscious awareness (good energy) and demons are lower states of consciousness (bad energy); ignorance, anger, hate, weakness etc.

 The 7 Upper Worlds of Hinduism